 Typically, patients with myelopathy have symptoms and signs for several years before seeking medical attention.
 Although the progression is usually slow, the course often involves a progressive decline if the disease is left untreated.
 A small percentage of patients exhibit a more rapid onset of progression of symptoms and signs.

 Cervical spondylotic myelopathy is an intermittently progressive disease process without significant chance of reversal when no treatment is administered.
 Conservative therapy rarely solves the myelopathy.
 Once patients have presented with the signs and symptoms of cervical spondylotic myelopathy, most have some degree of permanent disability.
 Little chance of symptom resolution is possible with conservative treatment; therefore, patients with moderate or severe myelopathy are candidates for surgery.
-The 2 most important factors for successful outcome in patients treated for cervical spondylotic myelopathy are (1) the patient's age and (2) the duration of symptoms.
+The two most important factors for successful outcome in patients treated for cervical spondylotic myelopathy are (1) the patient's age and (2) the duration of symptoms.
 Young patients tend to do better than elderly patients.
 With respect to duration of disease, patients whose disease has been present for fewer than 6 months have a more favorable outcome than patients whose symptoms have been present for 1 year.